thanasisDr/eda4ml/README.md

  - **cols_for_imputation**: Provides the features with missing data (less than 15%) that could be imputed.
 Another option is to remove the entries that contain this missing data

- - **correlation_plot**: Provides the correlation heatmap between the featues of the dataset when it is invoked without target column
+ - **correlation_plot**: Provides the correlation heatmap between the featues of the dataset when it is invoked without target column.
                      Plots the top_N most or less correlated to the target column features when the target argument is defined

  - **histograms**: Plots the histograms of a list of features